Binomial rings and homotopy theory: Cosimplicial binomial rings

 \begin{prop} The forgetful functor

 preserves the tensoring by simplicial sets. \end{prop}

 \begin{proof} In both categories, the tensor of $A^\bullet$ by $K\in\cat{sSet}$ is given by the following coend

-This formula can be found in \cite[Section 2.10]{bousfieldcosimplicial}.
 The forgetful functor has a right adjoint so it preserves all colimits and tensoring by sets (as those are simply given by coproducts) so it will preserve the tensoring by simplicial sets. \end{proof}

 \begin{prop} The forgetful functor

 preserves and reflects filtered homotopy colimits and homotopy colimits indexed by $\Delta\op$. \end{prop}

 \begin{proof} Since this functor is homotopy conservative, it is enough to show that it preserves those homotopy colimits.
 Filtered colimits in cosimplicial abelian groups are automatically derived and the forgetful functor does preserve ordinary filtered colimits so the first claim is obvious.
 For homotopy colimits indexed by $\Delta\op$, we use Proposition \ref{prop: forgetful preserves geometric realization} which proves that the forgetful functor preserves geometric realizations.
 In a model category, geometric realization coincides with homotopy colimits for Reedy cofibrant objects.
 It turns out that, in cosimplicial abelian groups, geometric realizations are automatically derived since every simplicial diagram of cosimplicial abelian groups is Reedy cofibrant. \end{proof}